 It's almost a shame the issues with icon weighting and rendering, with type thinness and nakedness are are dominating some of the design conversations.
 Pastels, flatness, minimalism, are trends.
 They're skins.
 They're static.
 They can be fixed or gotten used to. iOS 7's change is in the bones and the dynamics.

 I'm gushing about it now and again not as a fan of Apple, but as a fan of interface and of computing, who's seen the world move from punch cards to command lines to windows, and begin to play with natural language and gestures.
 To interact with voice and touch, to bring data to where ever the user is, whenever they need it, interface has to transcend being a rendering and become a thing.
 It's what I've been clamoring for on damn nearly every episode of Iterate when the topic of the future has come up.

 It's a radical change, but what really starts messing with the mind is that it's probably only the first step, the foundation.
 What can be built upon a live, dynamic interface engine is... beyond exciting.
 How long until everything is dynamic?
-Until what we want to do appears wherever and whenever we want to do it?
+Until interface stops being "pull" and starts being "push" and whatever we want to do appears wherever and whenever we want to do it?
 Even trying to imagine next year's Apple Design Award winners, never mind those two, three, five years from now...

 iOS 7 was going to be divisive.
 There's no way to change something used by not only the most discerning developers and designers on the planet, but hundreds of millions of mainstream people without inviting push back and risking confusion.
 The alternative is stagnation.
 The only viable, sustainable solution becomes, when you decide to make a change, to really make a change.
 To leap ahead.